-Alright, you’ve already determined that you are eligible for voluntary membership, and you’re ready to take the next step.
+Alright, you’ve already determined that you are eligible for voluntary membership and are ready to take the next step.
 First, what do you need to prepare?

 To register as a new voluntary member, these are the documents required by PhilHealth:

-1. Two (2) fully accomplished PhilHealth Member Registration Form.
+1. Two (2) fully accomplished PhilHealth Member Registration Forms.
 You can download the form on the Philhealth website.

 2. 2 1×1 ID picture

 3. Proof of identity.
 Accepted are photocopies of your PSA-issued birth certificate or 2 valid IDs:

 - Alien Certification/Immigration Certification of Registration

 - DSWD ID